-The picture top right is one of my preparatory shots.
+The picture on the right is one of my preparatory shots.
 It's a selfie taken with a 1950s Agfa Isolette ii folding camera using 120 medium format film.
 Working in a darkened room, I first opened the camera shutter and then fired a remotely-triggered flash to capture each exposure.
 The film was advanced slightly between exposures to produce the multiple, overlapping images.

-The other technique I am using is light painting.
+The main technique I am using is light painting.
 This involves shooting a musician playing in a semi-dark room.
 The shutter is opened for between six to 20 seconds and coloured torchlight is played over them.
 The result, captured on a digital camera, is a combination of blurred movement and multiple exposure.

 The image at the top of the page is one of my favourite light paintings produced so far.
 It shows flute player Eddie Parker playing a bass flute.
 The exposure time was about ten seconds and I had a blue torch in one hand and a white one in the other.
 At the start of the shot, Eddie was playing a Hendrix-style version of The Star Spangled Banner and suddenly he stopped playing and laughed.
 I was delighted afterwards to see that I'd caught his huge grin along with his serious playing face.
 Some might say the picture is too blue but I feel it captures Eddie's humour and the fun of the moment.

 The image on the right shows vibrophone player and composer Jackie Walduck in action.
 I find the contrast between the sharply defined metal of the static instrument and the movement of Jackie's hands holding the mallets and her head during the exposure - about 12 seconds in this case - very intriguing.